ayang21/ayang21/README.md

 <h2 align="center">Welcome to my repo!
-My name is Adam </h2>
+My name is Adam 👋</h2>
 <br><em>With a passion towards creativity and freedom, I have chose the path of a coder, whether that be software engineering, front-end, start-up, I am always excited to work.
-I bring a unique blend of leadership, creativity and interpersonability.
-From leading the fencing team as a captain, to cooperating with schools and other companies to increase outreach for a start-up company, I combine my passion for creativity and communication to further the impact that a coder will have within the company.
-Through the convergence of technology, communication, and psychology, I strive to create impactful and admired experiences/applications that resonate with audiences and drive data-informed decision-making.</em>
+From leading a sports team as a captain, to cooperating with schools and other companies to increase outreach for a start-up company, I combine my passion for creativity and communication to further the impact that a coder will have within the company.
+I strive to create an impactful and admirable experience/application that resonates with its audiences.</em>

 <!-- ### My projects:  -->